aangelopoulos/event_based_gaze_tracking/README.md

 * Row (uint8, 2 bytes) The row-location of the activated pixel.
 * Col (uint8, 2 bytes) The column-location of the activated pixel.
 Thus, to read events.aerdat, the file must be loaded into memory and parsed byte-by-byte, in the order (uint8, uint8, uint16, unsigned char), where each 4-tuple indexes the information about a single event.
-We include an example of this parsing in `parser.py`.
+We include an example of this parsing with the `read_aerdat` function in `visualize.py`.

 <bf>Example</bf>: the event data for the right eye of subject 11 is located at "eye_data/user11/1/events.aerdat"